Why we collect information about you

 Protecting your information

-Everyone working for or with the CCHP partnership has a legal duty to keep your information secure and confidential at all times.
-Staff will be trained on the Data Protection Act 1998 and General Data Protection Regulations 2018 and the Common Law of Confidentiality and robust technical measures are in place to keep your information secure when stored electronically.
+Everyone working within the Community Children’s Health Partnership has a legal duty to keep personal data secure and confidential at all times.
+Staff are trained on the UK Data Protection Act 2018, EU General Data Protection Regulations 2016 and the Common Law of Confidentiality.
+Robust technical measures are in place to keep information secure when stored electronically.
+Information will only be disclosed where we have a lawful basis to do so and in accordance with this privacy notice.